-The College will follow the guidance document 'Information Sharing: advice for practitioners providing safeguarding services' (DfE, 2018) and the College Data Protection Policy.
-KCSiE (2021) p29, para 110 states that 'the Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of the children.
-The college will ensure that information is shared with the right people between and within agencies (KCSiE 2021)
+The College will follow the guidance document 'Information Sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers' (DfE, 2018) and the College Data Protection Policy.
+KCSiE (2023) p31, para 120 states that 'the Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not_be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children'.
+The college will ensure that information is shared with the right people between and within agencies.